 - It is the responsibility of the employee or Councillor to ensure they hold a valid and relevant driver's license.
-A copy of which must be lodged with the Shire prior to use of Shire vehicles. - All Shire vehicles are designated non-smoking at all timesare always designated non-smoking and vaping.
+A copy of which must be lodged with the Shire prior to use of Shire vehicles. - All Shire vehicles are always designated non-smoking and vaping.
 The employee approved to use the Shire vehicle is also responsible for ensuring passengers do not smoke or vape in the Shire vehicle. - Any person that is convicted of any offence(s) under the Road Traffic Act 1974 (WA) (CKI) following an accident in a Council vehicle will be required to pay the full cost of all associated repairs.

-- Any damage to any Shire vehicle that is incurred by any person that has been found to not have been given prior approval will be required to pay the full cost of all associated repairs. - Any damage to any Shire vehicle that is incurred by the driver due to negligence or fault of the driver, then the full cost of associated repairs will be required to be paid by the driver. - Shire vehicles are not to be used for towing or off road use. - Vehicles must be returned in a clean and tidy manner.
+- Any damage to any Shire vehicle that is incurred by any person that has been found to not have been given prior approval will be required to pay the full cost of all associated repairs. - Any damage to any Shire vehicle that is incurred by the driver due to negligence or fault of the driver, then the full cost of associated repairs will be required to be paid by the driver. - Vehicles must be returned in a clean and tidy manner.